Carlosman1996/commsman/TASK.md

 TODO: Childs connection can inherit parents

-TODO: Same layout for folders and modbus: now, the elements are not at same positions and are "dancing" when the user changes between them

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done

 TODO: Folders with execute button and results tab.
 Multiple requests are run at the same time